ossf/scorecard/README.md

 ##### Using a Package manager

-For projects in the `--npm`, `--pypi`, or `--rubygems` ecosystems, you have the option to run Scorecards using a package manager.
+For projects in the `--npm`, `--pypi`, or `--rubygems` ecosystems, you have the option to run Scorecard using a package manager.
 Provide the package name to run the checks on the corresponding GitHub source code.

 For example, `--npm=angular`.